 Here’s an easy way to celebrate St. Patrick’s Day.
 Make this traditional Irish soda bread.
-This bread is so good right from the oven slathered with butter.
+Irish soda bread is so good right from the oven slathered with butter.
+Serve Irish soda bread with a meal or have it with coffee as a treat.
+You might also like our recipe for Irish whiskey apple cake.

 Extra butter or margarine for basting